GoogleCloudPlatform/dataflow-solution-guides/pipelines/market_intelligence/README.md

 ## Input data

-To send data into the pipeline, you need to publish messages in the `dataflow-solutions-guide-market-intelligence-input` topic.
-Those messages are passed "as is" to the end-point.
+To feed data into the pipeline, publish messages to the Pub/Sub topic `dataflow-solutions-guide-market-intelligence-input` These messages are sent directly to the endpoint without modification.

 ## Output data

-The predictions are published into the topic `dataflow-solutions-guide-market-intelligence-output`, and can be observed using the subscription `dataflow-solutions-guide-market-intelligence-output-sub`.
+Predictions are published to the Pub/Sub topic `dataflow-solutions-guide-market-intelligence-output topic and can be viewed using the Pub/Sub console.dataflow-solutions-guide-market-intelligence-output-sub subscription.